CEED/libCEED/examples/navier-stokes/index.rst

-    This time stepping method which can be selected using the option ``-implicit`` is solved with Backward differentiation formula (BDF) method by default (similarly, any implicit time-stepping scheme avaialble in PETSc can be chosen at runtime).
+    This time stepping method which can be selected using the option ``-implicit`` is solved with Backward differentiation formula (BDF) method by default (similarly, any implicit time-stepping scheme available in PETSc can be chosen at runtime).
 The implicit formulation is given as

     .. math::